Loughton: Literature

-Ruth Rendell, Baroness Rendell of Babergh (1930-2015), who lived in Shelley Grove, Loughton, was educated at Loughton County High School for Girls and subsequently worked as a journalist in Loughton at the West Essex Gazette.
+Ruth Rendell, Baroness Rendell of Babergh (1930–2015), who lived in Shelley Grove, Loughton, was educated at Loughton County High School for Girls and subsequently worked as a journalist in Loughton at the West Essex Gazette.
 Some of her fiction is set in Epping Forest, and 'Little Cornwall', the hilly area of north-west Loughton close to Epping Forest, takes its name from her description in the novel The Face of Trespass.
 Much of her 2014 novel The Girl Next Door is set in the Loughton of 1944 and 2013.
+There is a blue plaque on one of her former homes, 45 Millsmead Way.

 Poets associated with Loughton include Sarah Flower Adams (1805–1848), and Sarah Catherine Martin (c.
-1766 – 1826), author of the nursery rhyme "Old Mother Hubbard", who is buried in the churchyard of St. Nicholas Church, Loughton.
+1766–1826), author of the nursery rhyme "Old Mother Hubbard", who is buried in the churchyard of St. Nicholas Church, Loughton.
 William Sotheby (1757–1833), poet and classicist, lived at Fairmead, Loughton.
 Alfred, Lord Tennyson (1809–1892) lived at Beech Hill House, High Beach 1837–1840 where he wrote parts of his magnum opus "In Memoriam".
 John Clare (1793–1864) lived at a private asylum at High Beach 1837–1841.
 The First World War poet Edward Thomas (1878–1917) also lived at High Beach 1915–1917.
 The poet George Barker (1913–1991) was born at 116 Forest Road, Loughton.
 Geoffrey Ainger (1925–2013), who wrote the Christmas carols "Born in the Night", "Mary's Child", "Do Shepherds Stand" and several other hymns, was Methodist minister of Loughton 1958–63.
 Ralph Russell, foremost Western scholar of Urdu language and literature, lived in Queens Road as a child and attended Staples Road School.

 T. E. Lawrence bought land at Pole Hill in Chingford after the First World War and constructed a hut and swimming pool there.
 After the Chingford Urban District council bought the land in 1930 and demolished his structures, he re-erected the hut in the grounds of The Warren in Loughton in 1931.
 The hut remains there, but in a state of disrepair.